toronto00safin_levy

 26 % Levy – 12 of 45

-Prior to the final, the almost 22-year-old Levy of Israel, had just played 8 main-level tournaments.
-Safin played his another match also against Levy, and won in a similar fashion 6-4, 6-2 (Indianapolis, second round)..
-It was only when serving for the match that Safin almost let Levy back, but he recovered from 0/40 to win the title in just 54 minutes.
+Prior to the final, the almost 22-year-old Levy [144] of Israel, had just participated in 8 main-level tournaments.
+It was only when serving for the match that Safin [9] almost let Levy back, but he recovered from 0/40 to win the title in just 54 minutes.
 “I have more experience than him,” said Safin, explaining the ease of his victory.
 “He got a little bit nervous and didn’t know what to do or where to go.
 It was nothing else, because he can play unbelievable tennis.
 But in the final it’s a little bit tough.
 Of course my serve gave me confidence because it makes the game much easier, but I knew how to play him.
 It wasn’t only (a question of) the serve.
-I could play without, but sometimes you need it to keep him under pressure.
+I could play without, but sometimes you need it to keep him under pressure.”
+Two weeks later they face each other again, in the second round of Indianapolis, and Safin wins 6-4, 6-2.
+For Levy, the final in Canada remained actually his only result worth mentioning.
+He played another ATP final in Nottingham ’01.

 Safin’s route to his 4th title: